CorporateRewards/docs-myrewards/source/includes/api/core/_user_groups.md

 image_url | `string` | a url of user group image
 ### Update a User Group

 This endpoint updates a specific user_group associated to an api keys programme.
+Please note that attempting to change a `user_group`'s `default`, will result in an error.

 #### Attributes